riehlegroup/product-model-toolkit/pkg/client/plugin/README.md

 #### File formats

 You can use both *YAML* or *JSON* file formats for your plugin registry configuration file.
 Use `-r` option and path to your configuration file as parameter.
-If you indicate `all` as parameter for `-s` option then all plugins inside the plugin registry will be executed.
+If you indicate `all` as parameter for `-s` option all plugins inside the plugin registry will be executed.

 ## Prerequisites